Discover watercolour techniques and the watercolour materials you'll need to start watercolour painting, with our easy guide to watercolour basics.

 Watercolour suits most types of subject matter, especially landscapes (including buildings and townscapes) and flower studies.
 It's perfect for capturing mood and atmosphere, and because of this, and the fact that the necessary equipment is small and lightweight, it's often used for painting landscapes on the spot.

 Want to re-visit this article at a later date?
-With Studio Archive you can 'hang' all of your favourite content from the site, in one convenient space, by creating your own inspirational online mood boards!
+With our Studio membership you can 'hang' all of your favourite content from the site, in one convenient space, by creating your own inspirational online mood boards!

 The video by Will Lawrence, below, includes a clear description of the paints, brushes, paper and other materials used in watercolour painting.